 Canyon Lodge and Cabins

 Canyon Lodge and Cabins offers some of the best centrally located lodging options in Yellowstone.
-This relatively new lodge is located near the Grand Canyon of the Yellowstone and offers standard hotel rooms including large suites for families, as well as some older cabins.
+This relatively new lodge in Canyon Village is located near the Grand Canyon of the Yellowstone and offers standard hotel rooms including large suites for families, as well as some older cabins.
 Norris Basin, the Tower-Roosevelt Area, Yellowstone Lake, and the Lamar Valley are all easily accessed from here.